- Native CAD drawings and 3D models for millwork estimation projects offer a very strong foundation to calculate quantity takeoffs and costs.

 In a majority of millwork projects, an estimator calculates quantity takeoffs and provides the wood requirements to the general contractor, builders, and millwork manufacturer based on his/her experience and knowledge.

-Estimators manually count quantities from 2D drawings and multiply them with relevant prices to calculate costs and QTOs.
+Estimators manually count quantities from 2D drawings and multiply them with relevant prices for estimating millwork quantities needed across the project.
 Such an approach invites minute human errors that go undetected until they are magnified in later stages.

 Inaccuracies of manual tools